-In 2014 she earned the Knowledge Translation Professional Certificate through the University of Toronto and the Hospital for Sick Children.
-Her academic preparation includes coursework in special education and bilingual special education above the master’s degree level.
+In 2014, Starks earned the Knowledge Translation Professional Certificate through the University of Toronto and the Hospital for Sick Children.
+Her academic preparation includes coursework in special education administration and bilingual special education above the master’s degree level.
+She has been an active supporter of NARRTC, the professional association of grantees of NIDILRR, holding positions such as vice president, membership chair, and member-at-large.
+Starks received a Commendation Award in 2018 and a Special Contribution Award in 2010 from NARRTC.